Unless indicated otherwise, lectures take place at De Vrieshof 4, room 008A at 12:00

 Homework (upload 11 December)

-- Database and SQL Exercises, 5(a-p) and 6 a-d.
+- Database and SQL Exercises, 8 a-h.
 Simply write your SQL queries in a text file (.txt) and upload this to the Bookandbyte-server.

 - Study SQL tutorial, remaining sections: